 - The instructor did not adhere to the procedures or grading rubrics stated in the course syllabus.

 After consulting with the instructor and the student and reviewing the written evidence, if the appropriate department chair or program director finds legitimate cause for the complaint then s/he will try to work with both the student and the instructor toward finding an equitable solution.
-However, if the appropriate chair or program director concludes that there is no cause for the complaint, if there is disagreement between the chair/director and the instructor, or if the instructor is also the chair or program director, then the student can appeal the case to the Associate Provost/Dean for Academic Development.
+However, if the appropriate chair or program director concludes that there is no cause for the complaint, if there is disagreement between the chair/director and the instructor, or if the instructor is also the chair or program director, then the student can appeal the case to the Associate Dean of the Faculty.
 At that point the instructor’s explanation for the grade should also be in the form of a written statement.
-Reviewing all written materials and working with all parties involved the Associate Provost will make the final determination on the grade dispute.
+Reviewing all written materials and working with all parties involved the Associate Dean will make the final determination on the grade dispute.

 The procedures outlined above apply to most forms of academic grievance.
 However, students advancing claims of discrimination under Title VI, VII, or IX should consult the Office on Inclusion, Diversity, & Equity and follow the corresponding process.